Suh0161/aether-trading-agent/backend/README.md

 [Add your license here]

+## Version Information

+**Current Version**: Aether Trading Agent v2.0 (Modular Architecture) **Last Updated**: November 4, 2025
+**Key Improvements**: AI-powered risk management, multi-symbol support, dynamic TP/SL adjustment, confidence-based trailing stops

 ## Disclaimer

 This software is provided for educational and research purposes only.
 Trading cryptocurrencies carries significant risk of loss.
 The authors and contributors are not responsible for any financial losses incurred through the use of this software.

+**Important Safety Measures:**
-Always test thoroughly on testnet before using real funds, and never trade with money you cannot afford to lose.
+- Always test thoroughly on testnet before using real funds
+- Never trade with money you cannot afford to lose
+- Monitor the system closely, especially during market volatility
+- The AI components can make unexpected decisions - human oversight is essential
+- System includes multiple safeguards but cannot eliminate all trading risks

-## Support
+## Support & Development

-For issues, questions, or contributions, please [open an issue](link-to-issues) or submit a pull request.
+For issues, questions, or contributions:
+- Review the comprehensive logging output for debugging
+- Check the modular architecture documentation for customization
+- Monitor AI decision reasoning in logs for transparency
+- Test all modifications on testnet before production use

 ## Acknowledgments

-- Built with [CCXT](https://github.com/ccxt/ccxt) for exchange connectivity
+- Built with [CCXT](https://github.com/ccxt/ccxt) for robust exchange connectivity
-- Powered by [DeepSeek](https://www.deepseek.com/) for LLM reasoning
+- Powered by [DeepSeek](https://www.deepseek.com/) for advanced LLM reasoning
 - Technical indicators via [pandas-ta](https://github.com/twopirllc/pandas-ta)
+- Modular architecture inspired by enterprise software design patterns

+---

+**Happy Trading!
+Remember: Risk management first, profits second.**